hodefoting/mrg/README.md

 ==========

 All of the mrg C API maps easily to lua when using luajit ffi, binds easily with luajit ffi.
-See the luajit dir for an example, that also bundles the needed cairo bindings.
+See the `./luajit` dir for an example, that also bundles the needed cairo bindings.

 Microraptor and GTK